 If you are on a tight budget you’ll want to check out the best hostel in town, Hostel Majdas.
 On arrival, you may be asked to draw a little sign for you door, an indicator of the fun and quirky vibe.
 Rooms are set around a nice courtyard and the rooms are big and colourful.
 The staff are extremely friendly, eager to share a whole host of local knowledge and run great day tours.

 Tips for Visiting Mostar

 - Stari Most gets really busy in the middle of the day.
 If you have the chance, go at the beginning or end of the day.

 Old Mostar has an unmistakable fairytale quality.
 This small section of the city is all some people see, especially when they only have 1 day in Mostar.
 Take an hour or so to walk out of this central area and see some of the real city.
-By crossing the river further to the North, over Most Musala, you can make it a neat circuit and complete things 10 things to do in Mostar.
+Crossing Most Musula further North, you can make a neat circuit and complete things 10 things to do in Mostar.